-For beekeepers who treat for varroa mites, oxalic acid has become the default favorite miticide.
-It is inexpensive, a natural component of honey, safe for bees when used as directed, and is drop-dead effective.
+For beekeepers who treat beehives for varroa mites, oxalic acid has become the default favorite miticide.
+Oxalic acid is inexpensive, a natural component of honey, safe for bees when used as directed, and drop-dead effective.
 But being beekeepers, we can’t agree on anything, so the disagreement about how to apply oxalic acid rages on.

 Randy Oliver to the rescue